-Our corporate headquarters are located in Foster City, California, where we currently have a seven year lease for approximately 97,674 square feet of space that commenced on August 1, 2012.
-As of July 31, 2017, we also lease facilities for our distributed sales, services and development centers, including in Bedford, Massachusetts; Birmingham, Alabama; Columbia, South Carolina; Dublin, Ireland; Edina, Minnesota; Exton, Pennsylvania; Krakow, Poland; London, United Kingdom; Mississauga, Ontario, Canada; Paris, France; San Jose, California; San Diego, California; Sydney, Australia and Tokyo, Japan.
+Our corporate headquarters are located in Foster City, California, where we currently have a seven year lease for 97,674 square feet of space that commenced on August 1, 2012.
+As of July 31, 2018, we also lease facilities for our distributed sales, services and development centers, including in Bedford, Massachusetts; Birmingham, Alabama; Columbia, South Carolina; Edina, Minnesota; Exton, Pennsylvania; San Diego, California; San Jose, California; San Mateo, California; Dublin, Ireland; Krakow, Poland; London, United Kingdom; Madrid, Spain; Mississauga, Canada; Paris, France; Sydney, Australia; and Tokyo, Japan.

-We believe that our facilities are suitable to meet our current needs.
+We believe that our facilities are suitable to meet our current needs, including our recently leased future headquarters in San Mateo, California for 179,496 square feet of space, which we intend to move into in mid-2019.
 We intend to expand our facilities or add new facilities as we add employees and enter new geographic markets, and we believe that suitable additional or alternative space will be available as needed to accommodate any such growth.
 However, we expect to incur additional expenses in connection with such new or expanded facilities, including our corporate headquarters.